An Introduction to Tau Station

 - ship repair

 - discreet work

-The experience from combat depends on the opponent’s level; so for high-level players fighting high-level players and NPCs, for example through the Enter the Sewers feature, combat can become the primary source of experience.
+The experience from combat depends on the opponent’s level; so for high-level players fighting high-level players and NPCs, for example through the Enter the Sewers feature and syndicate campaigns, combat can become the primary source of experience.

 Leveling up also gives you access to more missions, which have minimal player levels as prerequisites.